Must-know Malaysia Leave Types and Overtime Pay Rates

 Now, The Employment (Amendment) Bill 2021 has reduced the normal six-day work week from 48 hours to 45 hours.

-In addition, agricultural and/or industrial companies cannot have female employees work within the hours of 10:00 pm to 5:00 am; this limitation is in place for the female employees’ general safety.
+Fun fact: Agricultural and/or industrial companies cannot have female employees work within the hours of 10:00 pm to 5:00 am.
+This limitation was set in place for female employees’ general safety.

 Companies should note that the maximum number of overtime hours to require out of an employee is 104 hours per month.
 Hence, employers cannot require any employee to work more than 12 hours in one day, no matter the situation.